warpme/minimyth2/README.md

 - (13) - rkvdec2 is currently in development for this soc
 - (14) - due bug in messon-drm, currently only EGLFS works ok
 - (15) - there is development of new driver offering v4l2_request support on this soc.
-- (16) - new decoser initially supports H264 decoding.
-Other formates will be addedd in future
+- (16) - new amlogic stateless decoder initially will support H264 decoding.
+Other formates will be addedd later
+- (17) - due amlogic firmware bug, h264 interlaced content has picture distortions
 ### Video Decoding Test results